byondnabove-commits/freelo/apps/docs/architecture/auth.md

   "user": {},
   "organization": {},
   "member": {},
-  "profile": {},
+  "organizationProfile": {},
   "subscription": {}
 }
 ```

+GET /me is responsible for:

+* Authentication bootstrap
+* Organization bootstrap
+* Membership bootstrap
+* Onboarding status
+* Subscription state

-This endpoint becomes the primary source of application state after authentication.
+GET /me is the primary source of application state after authentication.

+The frontend should call GET /me immediately after application startup.

+---

+# Onboarding Source Of Truth

+Onboarding completion is determined by:

+organization_profile.completedAt

+Rules:

+completedAt = null

+→ Onboarding Incomplete

+completedAt != null

+→ Onboarding Complete

+The existence of an organization_profile record does not indicate onboarding completion.

 ---